simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 The rest of the library is written by hand around these fixtures; the compiled parts present an interface that allows this code to remain agnostic to the schema.
 This part implements a translation of protocol messages into field reading, writing, and transactional commits.
 It also implements persistent storage, and retrieving the config for the client program.

 ### Types, Instances, and Init
 The native data types are a straightforward translation of the python schema.
-Struct types are named after the label passed to the schema, and contains the schema's fields (these are primitives or references to nested collection types).
+Struct types are named after the label passed to the schema, and contain the schema's fields (these are primitives or references to nested collection types).
 Lists are represented as a struct containing a statically-sized array of their element type; primitives are inline arrays, while collection types are pointer arrays.
 The list structs also carry their capacity and current size.

-There is one configuration instance allocated statically in memory.
+One instance of the configuration is allocated statically in memory.
 It is defined in bottom-up fashion during init: static initializers set up default schema values, control fields, and hierarchical references.
 References and control fields (a list's capacity) are important, and separate from updatable settings: these are are typed and initialized as `const` members, minimizing catastrophic misinterpretations by the client library.

 This is what an instance and its initialization look like in the library file for the humidity sensor:
 ```